spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-edge.md

 ## Prerequisites

-- A minimum of 4 CPU and 4GB Memory.
+- A minimum of 2 CPU and 4GB Memory.

-- Configured OpenID Connect (OIDC) Identity Provider (IDP).

-- Users or groups mapped to a Kubernetes RBAC role.

 ## Parameters